 In 2002, the second-generation Cube code name “Z11” was released and was produced until 2008.

-The Cube Z11 came with a naturally aspirated inline 1.4-liter CR14DE or 1.5-liter HR15DE engine.
-The 1.4-liter CR14DE engine produces 66kW (88 hp) of power at 5600 rpm and has average fuel consumption of 6.3L/100 km while the 1.5-liter HR15DE produces 85 kW (114 hp) of power at 6000 rpm and has an average fuel consumption of 5.5L/100 km.
-These engines were attached to a 4-speed automatic and an optional CVT and e4WD system were available.
+The Cube Z11 came fitted with a naturally aspirated inline 1.4L CR14DE or 1.5L HR15DE engine.
+The 1.4L CR14DE engine produces 88hp of power at 5600 rpm and has an average fuel consumption of 15.8Km/L while the 1.5L HR15DE produces 114hp of power at 6000 rpm and has an average fuel consumption of 18.1Km/L. These engines are attached to a 4-speed automatic or CVT transmission, with an e4WD system as an option.

 The third-generation Nissan Cube was unveiled in late 2008 at the Los Angeles Auto show as a 2009 model that was produced until 2019.